ravachol/kew/README.md

  * Creates a playlist based on a matched directory.
  * Display album covers as ASCII art or as a normal image.
  * Control the player with previous, next and pause.
- * Gapless playback.
- * Supports 24-bit/192khz audio.
+ * Supports gapless playback and 24-bit audio.
- * Supports MPRIS, which is the protocol used on Linux systems for controlling media players.

 ## Reviews